List of Welsh inventions and discoveries: 1935 – Radar

 Edward George "Taffy" Bowen, CBE, FRS (14 January 1911 – 12 August 1991) was a Welsh physicist who made a major contribution to the development of radar.
 He was also an early radio astronomer, playing a key role in the establishment of radio astronomy in Australia and the United States.

 1936–1939 – "The father of modern meteorology" (Weather science)

-David Brunt (1886-1965) is known for changing weather forecasting into a science.
+David Brunt (1886–1965) is known for changing weather forecasting into a science.
 Between 1936 and 1939 contributed to the theoretical understanding of fog dispersal and this information was used in the development of the FIDO fog dispersal system.

+1939 – Muon decay

+Evan James Williams, physicist, was the first person to experimentally detect muon decay and photograph it.

-1948 - National Health Service (NHS)
+1948 – National Health Service (NHS)

-Welshman Aneurin Bevan, founded the National Health Service in 1948 whilst serving as minister for health.
+Welshman Aneurin Bevan, founded the National Health Service in 1948 while serving as minister for health.
 Bevan was inspired by a system used by local miners and steel workers who paid weekly subscriptions to be covered for medical and hospital expenses, saying in 1947: "All I am doing is extending to the entire population of Britain the benefits we had in Tredegar for a generation or more.
 We are going to Tredegar-ise you."